neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Returns

-`: Provider` - a provider object with following members:
+`: Provider` - a provider object with the following parameters:

-- `name: string` - name of the provider
+- `name: string` - the provider name
-- `website: string` - website of the provider
+- `website: string` - the provider website
-- `version: string` - version of the provider
+- `version: string` - the provider version
-- `compatibility: string[]` - a list of all the NEPs which the provider supports
+- `compatibility: string[]` - a list of all the NEPs supported by the provider
 - `extra: object` - this object can contain any attributes specific to the provider, such as an app theme

 ##### Example